-- 1. Permit students to be without reasonable protections against hazards or conditions that might threaten their health, safety or well-being. - 2.
+- 1. Permit students to be without reasonable protections against hazards or conditions that might threaten their health, safety, or well-being. - 2.
 Allow students to be without current, enforced policies that minimize the potential for exposure to harassment, provide remedy for harassment situations, and provide methods for dealing with individuals who harass. - 3.
-Permit violation of student confidentiality and privacy, except where specific disclosure is required by legislation or regulation. - Use forms or procedures that elicit information for which there is no clear necessity. - Use methods of collecting, reviewing, storing, or transmitting student information that inadequately protect against improper access to personal information. - 4.
+Permit violation of student confidentiality and privacy, except where specific disclosure is required by legislation or regulation. - Use forms or operating standards that elicit information for which there is no clear necessity. - Use methods of collecting, reviewing, storing, or transmitting student information that inadequately protect against improper access to personal information. - 4.
 Permit admission, registration, evaluation, or recognition processes that treat students unfairly. - 5.
-Permit unfair, inconsistent or untimely handling of student complaints. - Permit students to be without a process for registering a complaint or concern, including an appeal process, or to be uninformed of the process. - 6.
+Permit unfair, inconsistent, or untimely handling of student complaints. - o Permit students to be without a process for registering a complaint or concern, including an appeal process, or to be uninformed of the process. - 6.
 Permit students to be uninformed of student rights and responsibilities, including expectations for student behavior, and the consequences of failure to adhere to the expectations. - 7.
 Retaliate against any student for non-disruptive expression of dissent. - 8.
 Permit decisions affecting students to be implemented without appropriate notification to students. - 9.
 Fail to periodically monitor student perception of their relationship to the institution and provide the Board with a summary of the results.

-Change Log Date of Change Description of Change Governance Unit 03-07-22 Initial Adoption Board of Trustees 06-15-23 Minor grammatical edits; Added monitoring expectations Board of Trustees
+Change Lo Governance Unit: Board of Trustees

+Date Description of Change

+03-07-22 Initial Adoption

+06-15-23 Minor Grammatical Edits; Added Monitoring Expectations

+08-15-24 Board Reviewed, No Changes

-Policy Title: Organizational Culture Policy Type: Board - Executive Limitations Responsible: President Related Policies: B2000, B2001, B2002, B2203 Linked Procedures: None Related Laws: None Related Standards: None HLC Criterion: 1B3, 1C2, 1C3, 2A2, 2E2, 2E4, 3B3, 3C, 5A, 5B
+Policy Title: Organizational Culture Number: B3003

+HLC Criterion: 1B3, 1C2, 1C3, 2A2, 2E2, 2E4, 3B3, 3C, 5A, 5B